- Do I need to apply for a de facto partner visa?

 However, in very exceptional circumstances, Irish immigration might give some leniency if you cannot provide certain documents.

+Our team of immigration experts can provide the same expertise as an immigration lawyer.
 If you would like some help in ascertaining exactly which documents you need to include in your application, please do not hesitate to contact us on (+353) 061 518 025.